 In test two, the same idioms are included but are put within everyday language contexts and are given to the same subjects to translate.
 The analysis of their translations reveals that 68% of the translations are appropriate and 32% are inappropriate.
-Table (3) page (17) gives details of the percentages and numbers of the appropriateness and inappropriateness of the subjects' translations in addition to the type of idiom.
+Table (3) page (17) gives details of the percentages and numbers of the appropriateness and inappropriateness of the subjects' translations in addition to the type of game.
 The analysis of the results of test two above in relation to the impact of everyday language context reveals that the impact of context has greater significance and it is closely related to the type of game.
-On the level of the type of idioms, the results reveal that the subjects achieved different percentages of appropriate and inappropriate translations.
-Diagram (4) and table (4) reveal that high percentages of appropriate translations are associated with transparent idioms 85%, and 70% for semi-transparent idioms, while for opaque idioms the percentage of appropriateness was 53%.
-This is an indication of the impact of everyday language context in specifying the idioms and their types.
-It also indicates the great significance of contexts in helping translators to recognize the meaning of not only familiar sport idioms, but also non-familiar ones sometimes.